hainayanda/AttributeKit/README.md

 ### Filtered

-`Filtered` is a `propertyWrapper` that wrapped an array and will automatically filter the value lazyly:
+`Filtered` is a `propertyWrapper` that wrapped an array and will automatically filter the value lazily:

 ```swift
 @Filtered({ $0 > 0 }) var numbers: [Int] = [-3, -2, -1, 0, 1, 2, 3]